top of page

 Discipline on the Yoga Path

 The spiritual path requires self-discipline, also referred to as tapas in Sanskrit.
-Meaning “to heat or burn up, tapas is the fire within that motivates us toward change and progress.
+Meaning “to heat or burn up," tapas is the fire within that motivates us toward change and progress.

 Discipline naturally builds routine and structure in our lives.
 We all need both these things to work toward our goals and live a life we truly desire.
 The most fulfilling things we experience in our lives and in ourselves typically come to fruition by building on the momentum that routine and structure generates.